Updated on

 1. The requesting state submits an extradition request with supporting documents, like a judicial arrest warrant, to the requested state.

-2. The requested state reviews the request for sufficiency and checks if the crime is extraditable under a relevant extradition treaty or other means, like diplomatic channels or immigration laws.
+2. The requested country reviews the request for sufficiency and checks if the crime is extraditable under a relevant extradition treaty or other means, like diplomatic channels or immigration laws.

 3. The requested state ensures there are no legal obstacles to extradition, such as lack of dual criminality, political motives, the individual’s poor health, risk of torture, or inadequate procedural guarantees in the requesting state.